Ethiopian Air Force: US assistance and transition to the jet age

 In 1964, the Somalis began receiving large quantities of weaponry, ground equipment, and MiG-17 fighters from the Soviet Union (see Ethiopia–Russia relations).
 In response, the US started delivering the supersonic F-5A jet fighters in 1965 to counter this new threat.
 However, it was careful not to escalate the situation further.
 The US delivered the F-5As without providing major weapon systems for the aircraft, the ability to use air-to-air missiles.
 Nevertheless, the delivery of F-5As had serious implications in the Horn of Africa because no neighboring country had anything similar to this new jet fighter.
 The Somalis were furious and described the F-5A transfer as a grave threat to the security of the Somali people and the rest of the Horn.
-In 1976, the US agreed to supply more advanced F-5Es along with AIM-9B sidewinder missiles after the Soviets delivered Mikoyan-Gurevich MiG-21 fighters to Somalia.
+In 1976, the US agreed to supply more advanced F-5Es along with AIM-9B Sidewinder missiles after the Soviets delivered Mikoyan-Gurevich MiG-21 fighters to Somalia.
 The F-5E aircraft destined for Ethiopia was never delivered and was stored at Williams AFB, Arizona during the Ogaden War 1977–1978.

+Although the United States trained the air force during Emperor Haile Selassie's reign and supplied new F-5 jets in April 1966, the Ethiopians restructured their air force that same year based on an Israeli Defense Force military program provided by Tel Aviv.

 In 1977, Nos 1 and 2 Squadrons of the Ethiopian Air Force converted from the F-86 to the MiG-21, and No. 33 Operational Conversion Unit from the T-33A to the MiG-21UM and MiG-21MF; a year later, No. 3 Squadron converted from the F-86 to the Mikoyan-Gurevich MiG-23BN "Flogger."
 In 1980, No. 5 Squadron converted from F-86s to the MiG-21bis.
 Years later, all four squadrons, and 33 OCU, were reported to be based at Debre Zeit.